Bilalmirza/SplitScreen/README.md

 camera2 = Camera::createPerspective(fieldOfView, (GLfloat)frameSize.width/frameSize.height, 1, 12000);
 camera2->setCameraFlag(CameraFlag::USER5);
 ```
 Now we need a FBO and a render target.
 This allows the camera to render as a texture that we can use in a sprite.
+This needs to be done on both cameras.
 ```
 auto fboSize = Size (Director::getInstance()->getOpenGLView()->getFrameSize().width,Director::getInstance()->getOpenGLView()->getFrameSize().height);
 auto fbo = new experimental::FrameBuffer;